sgharms/website/source/guides/router_primer.md

 <!--- {{{1 -->

 Recall that we have already demonstrated that routes can be changed with calls to `App.get('router').transitionTo('someState')`.
-This change can also be triggered by  executing the `transitionTo` action as a result of a browser event: typically, click.
+Ember also has the capability of triggering this action as a result of a browser event: typically, click.
 This section will show how to change state as a result of an event.

-Frequently a click event will cause a change in state.
-A click on a post's title in a blog application should transition state to one where that route is shown.
-A click on a link for "Dinner" should change the way that the menu's consitiuent views are wired up such that **steak frites** are on the menu versus **croque madame**.

-**BOOKMARK-WIP**

-Looking at our application, let's transition from the `index` state to the `cars` state:
+Looking at our application, let's transition from the `index` state to the `cars` state.
+We'll need the following inside of our `ApplicationView`'s
+template:

     <p><a {{action goToCars href=true}}>Go To Cars</a>